leoduan/leoduan.github.io/index.md

 My research group focus on the methods and theory of the ***Bayesian Combinatorial Inferences***.

-Combinatorial objects are very common in statistics and machine learning, for example, clustering, multi-scale partitioning, tree-graphs, networks, change-point/boundary detection, etc.  A major challenge is in the high complexity of the parameter space, due to discreteness and combinatorial constraints.
-Amazingly, my research group have discovered and are building an interesting set of mathematical tools that can directly bypass the combinatorial hurdles, letting us to develop models and theory that were previously unthinkable.
+Combinatorial objects are very common in statistics and machine learning, for example, clustering, multi-scale partitioning, tree graphs, networks, change-point/boundary detection, etc.  A major challenge is in the high complexity of the parameter space, due to the discreteness and combinatorial constraints.
+My research group have been discovering / building a set of interesting mathematical tools that can directly bypass the combinatorial hurdles, letting us develop models and theory that were previously unthinkable.

 # Publications